 In some styles of yoga, props can get a pretty bad rap.
 But not here at HealingRadius!
 Like B.K.S.
 Iyengar, we believe that props are great assets for helping bring yoga to everyone, regardless of age, experience, or physical condition.

-So here are seven props to add to your yoga tool kit, and a few alternative options if you find yourself without your props!
+So here are six props to add to your yoga tool kit, and a few alternative options if you find yourself without your props!

 Blocks are a great option for helping you close the gap between almost-pose and pose!
 They can be used to raise the floor a little higher so you’re not over-reaching, which can throw off your core stability in certain forward bends.
 And since blocks can be placed at three different heights, they can help warm up the body throughout your practice more gradually which is great for long-term flexibility.